dalitun/applications/bundle-xenial-webmail-with-email-providers/README_EN.md

 ![inbox](./img/webmail2.png)

-Before you start sending and receiving emails, allow your email inboxes from the email platform provider (in our example [Mailjet] (https://app.mailjet.com/signup)), follow these steps:
+Before you start sending and receiving emails, you must allow your email address to send email on your email sending service (in our example [Mailjet](https://app.mailjet.com/signup)), follow these steps:

-You connect with your email and password you arrive on this page.
+Connect with your email and your password.

 ![Mailjet](./img/mailjet.png)